Getting around Australia

 Other express service links (not always daily) from the state capitals are as follows:

 A CountryLink service links Canberra with Sydney (4 to 5 hours).
 The XPT Express runs from Melbourne to Brisbane via Sydney.
-The Sunlander and the Tilt Train link Brisbane with Cairns (32 and 25 hours respectively).
+The Sunlander links Brisbane with Cairns (32 hours) but this is due to be phased out in early 2014.
+The Spirit of Queensland train replaces it, linking Brisbane with Cairns in under 25 hours.
 The Prospector links Perth with Kalgoorlie (6.5 hours).
 The Spirit of the Outback runs Brisbane to Longreach via Rockhampton.

 Rail Australia offers a number of passes, including: